Kristina Mladenovic: 2022: Australian Open mixed doubles and fourth French Open titles

+2023-2024: French Open wildcards & out of top 250 in singles, US Open finalist in doubles

+She received wildcards for the singles main draw at the 2023 French Open, and the 2024 French Open.

+Partnering Zhang Shuai, she reached her third final in Flushing Meadows at the 2024 US Open defeating en route second seeds Hsieh Su-wei and Elise Mertens in the first round.
+They lost to Lyudmyla Kichenok and Jelena Ostapenko.

+Playing with Veronika Erjavec, Mladenovic won the doubles title at the 2024 WTA 125 Cali Open, defeating Tara Würth and Katarina Zavatska in the final.

 Playing style

 Mladenovic employs an all-court playing style, using variety along with her baseline play to win points.
 Her forehand is her strongest wing, and she is capable of hitting this shot both flat, and with topspin.
 Her backhand is also a solid shot, and she is capable of hitting her two-hander consistently and can hit backhand winners frequently; she does tend to utilise her sliced backhand more frequently to change the pace of the rally.
 She possesses a powerful serve, and her height of 1.84 m (6 ft 1⁄2 in) means that serve aces frequently; this is aided by the fact that her first serve peaks at 116 mph.
 However, her second serve is much weaker, and she can serve many double faults in a match; during her first round loss to Ekaterina Alexandrova at 2020 Palermo, Mladenovic served 20 double faults.
 Her doubles success in recent years has allowed her to develop a strong net game; she has begun to approach the net to finish points in singles more frequently due to her increased confidence.
 She uses her volleys, along with her backhand slice and drop shots, to create a lot of variety in her game.
 Her movement around the court is very good, considering her height and her footwork, but this can be exposed as a weakness when she needs to recover.
 Mladenovic's greatest weakness is her fragile mentality, as she finds it difficult to cope with pressure, committing myriad unforced errors, and can lose matches from winning positions – in her second round match at the 2020 US Open, she was leading by 6–1, 5–1 against Varvara Gracheva, holding four match points, before losing in three sets.